edouardparis/edouardparis.github.io/content/blog/leaving-twitter.md

 idiot when sharing my thoughts to the world.
 However the first duty of a social network user is not to be ashamed of his own opinion and to share it; mistakes are human.
-It is to not relay whatever stupidity confirming your bias that is clearly unsourced.
+It is to not relay whatever stupidity confirming his bias that is clearly unsourced.

 Twitter became a tool for individual for self-promotion in a